 It seems, however, that the Hopi prophecy has been ill-understood.
 Simply put, the prophecy clearly refers to a future tribal ceremony, at which point a kachina – a Hopi spirit – known as Blue Star will reveal himself.
 As such, Blue Star is nothing more or less than his name, and not necessarily linked to a stellar phenomenon.
 He is, however, by all accounts a deity – an alien intelligence that will return.

-However, in recent years, the Hopi themselves have seriously clouded the debate over what is supposed to happen.
-Some Hopi argue that our current timeframe is known as the “Great Day of Purification”.
+In recent years, the Hopi themselves have seriously clouded the debate over what is supposed to happen.
+Some Hopi argues that our current timeframe is known as the “Great Day of Purification”.
 Hopi elder Oh Shinnah Fastwolf states this period will be over by 2011 and that it will be at that moment that the blue star will appear in the sky.
 Speaking Wind, the son of a Pueblo shaman from New Mexico, has said that the Fifth World will start in 2012.
-He however argues that the final cleansing of the Earth began in 1998, when in September, the five planets aligned.
-He also saw a planetary alignment of nine bodies on May 5, 2000, as very important, as it was the begin date, until 2012, of how the earth would be purged.
+He, however, argues that the final cleansing of the Earth began in 1998 when in September, the five planets aligned.
+He also saw a planetary alignment of nine bodies on May 5, 2000, as very important, as it was the beginning date, until 2012, of how the earth would be purged.
 “If mankind will not willingly let go of the illusion, and the lie, it will be stripped away.”